AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Cluster monitoring and alerting/Configure X-Pack Watcher.md

         **Note:**

         -   `url` specified in `actions` must contain the private IP address of your ECS instance that resides in the same region and VPC as your Elasticsearch cluster.
 You must also create a security group rule for the ECS instance.
-Otherwise, the instance cannot connect to the Elasticsearch cluster.
+Otherwise, the instance cannot be used to access the Elasticsearch cluster.
-        -   If error `No handler found for uri [/_xpack/watcher/watch/log_error_watch_2] and method [PUT]` is returned when you run the preceding command, X-Pack Watcher is disabled for your Elasticsearch cluster.
+        -   If the error `No handler found for uri [/_xpack/watcher/watch/log_error_watch_2] and method [PUT]` is returned after you run the preceding command, X-Pack Watcher is disabled for your Elasticsearch cluster.
 In this case, enable X-Pack Watcher and run the command again.
 For more information, see [Configure the YML file](/intl.en-US/Elasticsearch Instances Management/Elasticsearch cluster configuration/Configure the YML file.md).
-        -   When you create a DingTalk Chatbot, you must configure security settings.
+        -   When you create a DingTalk chatbot, you must configure security settings.
 The body parameter in the preceding code needs to be configured based on the security settings.
 For more information, see [Configure security settings](https://ding-doc.dingtalk.com/doc#/serverapi2/qf2nxq).
 In this topic, **Security Settings** is set to **Custom Keywords** and the error keyword is specified.
-In this case, the DingTalk Chatbot sends alert notifications when the content field in the body parameter contains error.
+In this case, the DingTalk chatbot sends alert notifications when the content field in the body parameter contains error.
         If you no longer require this watch, run the following command to delete the watch:

         ```